-- a) Laceby Village Council under the Local Cemeteries Order (LACO) 1977 is responsible for regulating the Laceby Cemetery.
-It is required by that order to set out regulations to provide a safe and dignified environment for all visitors and can do anything that is necessary for the proper management of the Cemetery. - b) There are several Acts of Parliament and Government Regulations which apply to burials and cremations and the way cemeteries are maintained.
-This includes, the Cremations Act 1902 and 1952, Health and Safety at Work Act 1974 and 1977 as amended, LorACO 1977, Cremations Regulations 2008 / Environmental Protection Act 1990.
+- a) Laceby Parish Council under the Local Cemeteries Order (LACO) 1977 is responsible for regulating the Laceby Cemetery.
+It is required by that order to set out regulations to provide a safe and dignified environment for all visitors and can do anything that is necessary ft the proper management of the Cemetery. - b) There are a number of Acts of Parliament and Government Regulations which apply to burials and cremations and also the way cemeteries are maintained.
+This includes, the Cremations Act 1902 and 1952, Health and Safety at Work Act 1974 and 1977 as amended, LACO 1977, Cremations Regulations 2008 / Environmental Protection Act 1990.